glouwa/d3-hypertree/readme.md

 This first snippet shows the minimal configuration for creating a hypertree component.
 Only parent DOM element and data source, in this case a file in d3 JSON format is sufficient.
 You can also use `d3-hierarchy` object as data source, as show in the comments.
+You will see a hypertree without any labels or other features.
+See [API Reference](https://github.com/glouwa/d3-hypertree/blob/master/docs/readme.md) or Cheat Sheet below for more configuration options.
+If the parent DOM element contains other children, the will be removed before creation.
+The Hypertree should stay the only children of the parent element.

+### Constructing a Component

 ```typescript
 new hyt.Hypertree(